 BCC will evaluate a student's academic progress each year for which the student receives financial aid.
-By regulation, BCC reviews the student's entire academic history, not just terms for which he/she received aid and not just the most recent term.
+By regulation, BCC reviews the student's entire academic history, not only those terms for which he/she received aid and not only the most recent term.
+(See definition of term below.)